thegreenwebfoundation/co2.js/CONTRIBUTING.md

 - Push the changes made in your branch to your fork of this repository.
 - Submit a [pull request](https://github.com/thegreenwebfoundation/co2.js/pulls) to the CO2.js repository in the `thegreenwebfoundation` organization.
+  - Please ensure that you *only* merge any pull requests into the `next` branch of this repo.
   - When opening a new pull request, you'll see a template.
 Please follow it.
 It asks you to state:
     - the type of change (choose from a list)
     - link to the related issue